 Here are some awesome facts about this big holiday.

-8) Turkey wasn’t even served at the first Thanksgiving.
+8. Turkey wasn’t even served on the first Thanksgiving.

 Read more awesome posts below!

 - How To Throw a Great Halloween Bash in Your Classroom?

 - How To Plan An Epic Bachelorette Party?
 Must-Haves For An Awesome Bachelorette Party

 - How to Get The Best Fall Look This Year?

 - Delicious Easter Recipe Ideas For Your Family